wpsharks/s2member-kb/questions/2015/232-introduction-to-tlsssl-and-why-you-need-it-on-your-s2member-site.md

 ## How Do I Implement SSL?

-You've seen the benefits of using TSL/SSL:
+You've now heard the benefits of using TSL/SSL:

 * Securing user's personal information during network transport.
 * Engendering user trust with that "little green padlock."